metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 ### Generating the distributed key share and threshold public key

-Each participant MUST perform the following:
+After receiving all expected `received_shares` and establishing that they are correct, each participant MUST automatically perform the following:

 - Compute the secret share (key share) by producing a sum of the `received_shares`, modulo the BLS12-381 curve order $r$: $s_i = \sum_{j=1}^n s_{ji} \mod r$.
 Store the result in the `key_share` field of the local state.
 - Derive the partial public key from the computed key share.